Cpt-Dingus/blog-page/docs/Radio/Sat reception journey.md

 # S-band dreams
 Having basically conquered L-band, the next viable thing I could try was the S-band - 2.2 GHz.
 Requiring the purchase of an MMDS with a suitable frequency range and modifying it to be usable for satellite reception, it was by no means going to be an easy task.

 In an stroke of false luck, after looking around for a while, I managed to find a person selling an MMDS with a suitable range -> 2.1 - 2.3 GHz.
-Not only was this MMDS in the range of LTE/GSM, it was also a just a chinese clone.
+I instantly jumped on the offer, not knowing, that this MMDS in the range of LTE/GSM all the while being a chinese clone.
 This would come to bite me in my arse later down the road.

 # More money down the rabbit hole